stillbreeze/stillbreeze.github.io/_posts/2018-7-17-Ingredients For Closing the Gap Between Machines and Humans.md

 ##### 9. Crossmodal lifelong learning in hybrid neural embodied architectures by Wermter et al

 - Lifelong learning through experiencing the 'world' is the next big direction for ML systems.
-Additionally, these models should facilitate cross-modal learning to make sonse of the multimodal stimuli of the environment.
+Additionally, these models should facilitate cross-modal learning to make sense of the multimodal stimuli of the environment.

 - Startup-software is tightly coupled with the general learning mechanisms of the brain.
 Past research suggests that architectural mechanisms like different timings in information processing in the cortex, foster compositionality, that in turn enables more complex actions.